Xennet/xennetdocs/README.md

 The Xennet Foundation will implement and support the Xennet client, together with bringing into the market new products relying on Xennet, such as deecntralized video portal, decentralized search engine, short- and long-term supercomputing for companies and researchers, and many others.
 Our vision is that anyone on earth who owns a computing device (from a smartphone to a server farm) to be able to sell their unused computing resources.
 One cannot exaggerate regarding the impact of such a network on global energy consumption, global fortune distribution, accessibility of single thinkers and developers to rare computing powers, the amount of new possibilities of decentralized solution based on a virualization network, and much more.

+The client will be splitted to xennetd and xennet-qt, just like Bitcoin. xennetd will function as a code library, allowing new applications to use Xennet's features from their code.

 XenShares will be issues to the investors of the project.
 Fundraising over Mastercoin is considered.
 The Xennet Foundation will divide its revenues as dividends to the shareholders.

 We would like to thank Mr. Alon Peleg for his significant contribution to this project, and the Israeli Facebook Bitcoin community for their Q&A about Xennet.